usethesource/rascal-website/courses/Recipes/BasicProgramming/IDEConstruction/IDEConstruction.md

 Meta-programs become most useful, when they are integrated with an Interactive Development Environment (IDE).

-A Rascal program running inside a [language server protocol](https://microsoft.github.io/language-server-protocol/) server that is part of the VScode IDE can service most of the typical IDE features such as syntax highlighting, outlining, documentation hovering and much more.
-Similarly Rascal programs running inside VScode have access to all features of the , and more.
+A Rascal program running inside a [language server protocol](https://microsoft.github.io/language-server-protocol/) server that is part of the VS Code IDE can service most of the typical IDE features such as syntax highlighting, outlining, documentation hovering and much more.
+Similarly Rascal programs running inside VS Code have access to all features of the , and more.

 Rascal builds on top of the [language server protocol](https://microsoft.github.io/language-server-protocol/) for its own services, and for services that
 Rascal programmers create for their own languages.
-By default Rascal can instantiate an LSP server for VScode, but there is nothing in the way of using other editors that have LSP clients.
+By default Rascal can instantiate an LSP server for VS Code, but there is nothing in the way of using other editors that have LSP clients.

 To instantiate an IDE for a language implemented using Rascal, use the following steps:

 *  Define the grammar for the language.
 *  Define a parse function for the language.
-*  Register the language with the LSP/VScode, using ((util::LanguageServer))
+*  Register the language with the LSP/VS Code, using ((util::LanguageServer))

 You find more information on these topics [here]((util::LanguageServer))